 Across the world, nations aspire towards educational equity.
 Very often, this aspiration involves efforts to close what is called the ‘education gap’ or the ‘attainment gap’.
 Many of these efforts stem from concerns to increase attainment on national, standardised tests so that students might better position themselves in the job market.
 Such efforts are not without success and many countries can point to a reduction in the gaps between certain groups with regard to such educational attainment.
 However, it has to be noted that not every nation focuses their efforts on attainment alone; indeed, some would point to other measures for equity in education such as access to higher education or general health and wellbeing.

-This conference is part of a larger project working in collaboration with colleagues at the Education University of Hong Kong.
+This relaxed online conference using Zoom is part of a larger project working in collaboration with colleagues at the Education University of Hong Kong.
 The event provides a forum for scholars to debate the nature of educational equity and its relation to academic attainment and achievement.
 These inequities, and resulting gaps, will be examined through their relationship with education systems that purport to narrow the differences between rich and poor, male and female, advantaged and disadvantaged, etc.